rmoehn/farlamp/supamp-reamp.md

 that the training slowly moves in the right direction?
 I don't think this would work, either.

+Maybe when $X$ is in execution mode and unsure about the correct answer, it can return ‘don't know’.
+Only in learning mode does it propose numbers, because its exploration parameter is turned up.
+Looks like I have to brush up on my reinforcement learning knowledge.

 Question: Could we get a better training signal if I ask for all the intermediate results and make the reward the number of correct mappings?
 Answer:
 Maybe, but then I prevent the learning of more efficient representations.